 The idea for the film came from a book with the same name by German-American science writer Willy Ley and astronomical artist Chesley Bonestell.
 Ley was a science writer and rocketry expert who, among other things, designed much of the rocket for Fritz Lang’s Woman in the Moon (1929, review) along with Hermann Oberth.
 In the US, he often contributed non-fiction articles to sci-fi magazines, and wrote a number of books about the exploration of space, and about his other great interest, animals – he is something of a household name within the field of cryptozoology.
 Bonestell, on the other hand, was famous for his paintings of outer space, drawing on the latest scientific theories and evidence to accurately portray what space, the moon and other planets would look like.
 He often worked (sometimes uncredited) on science fiction films, in particular the films by George Pal.
 One of his pet peeves was that the filmmakers never got the surfaces of other planets or the moon right.
 Another book Pal drew inspiration from was renowned German rocket engineer Wernher von Braun’s The Mars Project, which gave a detailed scientific description of an expedition to Mars. von Braun is of course known as the man who invented the V2 rocket for the Nazis and the Saturn V for the US, and later became an integral individual for NASA:s space program.

 However, these were non-fiction books, and Pal needed fictional drama to make a film, so he started culling scripts.
 According to Bill Warren’s book Keep Watching the Skies, four entirely different scripts were made.
 First up was Barré Lyndon, who had also worked on The War of the Worlds.
 His script detailed the building of a space station and a rocket mishap which leads to a rescue mission to one of the moons of Jupiter.
 Steeped in both anti-Communist and anti-Nazi sentiment, but still a decent script according to Warren, who’s read all four.
 The second one was made by Philip Yordan, who had previously worked with Pal on Houdini.
 According to Warren it’s an ”extravaganza of idiocy” involving a mission to Mercury.
 It does contain the space wheel, used in the final script.
 The third script was perhaps the best, writes Warren, done by mystery author and screenwriter George Worthing Yates.
 Yates had done the first draft for the original giant bug film Them!
-(1954, review), and would go on to become perhaps the most prolific sci-fi screenwriter of the fifites, contributing to It Came from Beneath the Sea (1955, review), Earth vs. the Flying Saucers (1956), The Amazing Colossal Man (1957), Attack of the Puppet People (1958), The Flame Barrier (1958), War of the Colossal Beast (1958), Space Master X-7 (1958), Frankenstein 1970 (1958) and Earth vs. the Spider (1958).
+(1954, review), and would go on to become perhaps the most prolific sci-fi screenwriter of the fifites, contributing to It Came from Beneath the Sea (1955, review), Earth vs. the Flying Saucers (1956, review), The Amazing Colossal Man (1957), Attack of the Puppet People (1958), The Flame Barrier (1958), War of the Colossal Beast (1958), Space Master X-7 (1958), Frankenstein 1970 (1958) and Earth vs. the Spider (1958).
 Yates worked from Yordan’s ideas, but without the idiocy.
 According to Warren, this was probably the best of the four scripts, apart from the fact that a mission to Mercury would certainly be a tall order, considering the temperature on the planet.
 The final script was done by James Hanlon, who had also finalised the script for Destination Moon, and was primarily known as a comedy writer.
 With this in mind, it is interesting how unfunny both movies are – or rather how their misguided attempts at comedy fair so hair-raisingly bad in the movies.

 The director of choice was Byron Haskin, former cinematographer and special effects man, who had directed Pal’s best films at that point: The War of the Worlds and The Naked Jungle.
 In later interviews, Haskin has revealed that he knew the script wouldn’t work, partly due to execs at Paramount insisting on a glued-on father-son subplot between the commander of the space station and the main protagonist.